See Bio and Statement after event postings.

 Current Events and selected prior events, gallery, and museum exhibitions.

-ANIMATE Geeks en masse will see the displayed work at AIGA SPACE coinciding with Philly Tech Week, and continuing through the month of April.
+APRIL 2014 ANIMATE AIGA SPACE coinciding with Philly Tech Week, and continuing through the month of April.
 Alongside Lenticular prints and projections of the work, we will be covering SPACE with QR codes for a new kind of interactive gallery experience!
 VIDEO

-Staring Gary Koenitzer’s digital character ” Symmetra ” will be QR coded on your phone!
+Gary Koenitzer’s digital character ” Symmetra ” QR coded to your phone!
+Intro to Net Art Collection

 Exhibiting ” Two Sides to Every Story ” in New York City